f6cfhdw65g-crypto/BoneAngleMeter_publicV2/README.md

 # BoneAngleMeter
+> **Note:** This is a modified fork of the original BoneAngleMeter project, with
+> additional measurements, bug fixes, and interface changes.
+See
+> [CHANGELOG.md](CHANGELOG.md) for full details.
+The original description and
+> credit below remain accurate for the base project.
+>
 This repository contains the code developed during Juliette Burg Personnaz' dissertation at *CTK, LMU Munich*.
 This 3D-Slicer plugin can be used to measure bone-angles in CT-images.
 The currently supported measurements are only valid for the canine hind-limbs.